wp-plugins/shashin/readme.txt

 Note that Shashin will add two tables to your WordPress database, named wp\_shashin\_album and wp\_shashin\_photo. **You should include these tables when making backups of your WordPress tables.**

 **Special Note to Upgraders:** Deactivate your old installation, upload the new version, and then reactivate.
 This is necessary for required updates to the Shashin tables.

+**Special Note for WordPress installations that are in a subdirectory:** For the most part Shashin is smart about detecting the location of files, but if your WordPress installation is in a subdirectory of your web site, you will need to edit the 5 URL paths listed in shashin/display/highslide.css to correctly reflect the location of your WordPress installation.

 == Frequently Asked Questions ==